-- By services being provided by an organisation like a charity.
+- By services being provided by an organisation An organisation are a group of people who work together. like a charity.

-The Government says that local authorities must not use reviews of care and support to cut personal budgets without having a good reason.
+The Government The Government are the people who run the country.
+The Government decide how much tax people should pay and how things like the National Health Service (NHS) should work. says that local authorities must not use reviews of care and support to cut personal budgets without having a good reason.
 See our information on challenging a decision if your budget has been cut or if you are worried it is not enough to cover the costs of the support you need.

 So in a nutshell, a personal budget is the amount of money you can get to pay for the care and support that meets your needs, whether this support is provided by the local authority or paid for by you using direct payments.